ibm-bluemix-mobile-services/bms-clientsdk-javascript-webpush/README.md

 ## Register for notifications

-Use the `register()` or `registerWithUserId()` API to register the device with Bluemix Push Notifications service.
+Use the `register()` or `registerWithUserId()` API to register the device with IBM Cloud Push Notifications service.
 Choose either of the following options:

 - Register without UserId